rfsheffer/PoolRooms/README.md

 # Pool Rooms Dungeon for Lethal Company
-A Work-in-progress mod for Lethal Company featuring a interior layout all about the classic swimming pool asthetic, with a hint of liminality.
+A Lethal Company interior featuring a layout all about the classic swimming pool aesthetic, with a hint of liminality.

 Thunderstore Link: https://thunderstore.io/c/lethal-company/p/skidz/PoolRooms/